 Admitting its first students in 1999, the School of Divinity is a growing, dynamic theological institution that prepares men and women to minister in a rapidly changing world.
-The School of Divinity currently offers one degree, the Master of Divinity, and several dual degrees in bioethics, counseling, education, law, and sustainability offered jointly with other schools and programs of the University.
+The School of Divinity currently offers one degree, the Master of Divinity, and several joint degrees in bioethics, counseling, education, law, and sustainability offered with other schools and programs of the University.
 The Master of Divinity program encourages students to explore the rich histories and traditions of Christianity, to understand the changing social and religious landscape of our times, and to gain awareness and practical experience of the issues facing churches in their local and global contexts.
 Through their studies in the MDiv curriculum, students will connect their knowledge of a full range of theological and ministry disciplines with what they encounter in ministry settings and in the world.

 The School of Divinity also offers optional concentrated studies within the MDiv degree: